dfristau/ristau_berton_huang_meneses_w207_final_project/README.md

 - script folder:
   - Data Preprocessing (Extraction and Feature Engineering) :
     - 3 Datasets were created :
-      (i) MIDI Features only : Feature Engineering Performed to derive features for use in the models (ii) Spectral Features from Wav Files
+      - MIDI Features only : Feature Engineering Performed to derive features for use in the models
+      - Spectral Features from Wav Files
-      (iii) Wav and MIDI combined
+      - Wav and MIDI combined

   - Exploratory Data Analysis :
     - NPZ Data